BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Background Related Work

 Generally, diffusion models can be represented by the objective function \cite{Rombach2022,Brack2023}:

 Croitoru et al. categorise diffusion models into ``at least three" categories \cite{Croitoru2023}: (i) denoising diffusion probabilistic models (DDPMs), inspired by \cite{Dickstein2015, Ho2020}, (ii) noise conditioned score networks (NCSNs) \cite{Song2019} and, (iii) stochastic differential equation (SDE) approaches \cite{Song2021}.
-Diffusion models operate with a coupled approach.
-They comprise of a forward process (encoder) and a reverse process (decoder) \cite{Croitoru2023, Yang2022, Dhariwal2021, Ho2020, Song2019, Song2021}, with the former process being used to generate noise from data, and the latter doing the reverse.
+Diffusion models operate with a coupled approach, comprising a forward process (encoder) and a reverse process (decoder) \cite{Croitoru2023, Yang2022, Dhariwal2021, Ho2020, Song2019, Song2021}.
+The former process generates noise from data, and the latter performs the reverse.

-To help describe the forward processes, reverse processes and objective functions of each category, let us define some terms that translate across the three diffusion model categories: \begin{itemize} \item $p(x_t)$ = data distribution at index `$t$' given $T$ total steps \item $\mathbf{I}$ = identity matrix \item $\beta_t$ = model hyper-parameters at step $t$ \item $\mathcal{N}(x;\mu,\Sigma)$ = normal distribution that produces $x$ given a mean `$\mu$' and covariance `$\Sigma$' \item $\nabla_x\log p(x)$ = gradient of the log density w.r.t. the input \item $\omega_t$ = Gaussian noise applied at step $t$ \item $\gamma$ = magnitude of an update in an NCSN model \item $\mathcal{L}_{model}$ = model objective function \item $\lambda(.)$ = weight function \item $\mathbb{E}$ = expected value \item $KL$ = Kullback-Liebler divergence \item $p_\theta$ = some neural network/model \item $f(x,t)$ = compute the drift coefficient in SDE model \item $\mathbb{D}(t)$ = compute the diffusion coefficient in SDE model \item $\hat{\omega}$ = Brownian motion applied in reverse SDE operation \end{itemize} A summary of forward processes, reverse processes, and objective functions for the three groups of diffusion models is reported in Table \ref{stableDiffEquations}.
+To help describe the forward and reverse processes, and objective functions of each category, let us define some terms that translate across the three diffusion model categories: \begin{itemize} \item $p(x_t)$ = data distribution at index `$t$' given $T$ total steps \item $\mathbf{I}$ = identity matrix \item $\beta_t$ = model hyper-parameters at step $t$ \item $\mathcal{N}(x;\mu,\Sigma)$ = normal distribution that produces $x$ given a mean `$\mu$' and covariance `$\Sigma$' \item $\nabla_x\log p(x)$ = gradient of the log density w.r.t. the input \item $\omega_t$ = Gaussian noise applied at step $t$ \item $\gamma$ = magnitude of an update in an NCSN model \item $\mathcal{L}_{model}$ = model objective function \item $\lambda(.)$ = weight function \item $\mathbb{E}$ = expected value \item $KL$ = Kullback-Liebler divergence \item $p_\theta$ = some neural network/model \item $f(x,t)$ = compute the drift coefficient in SDE model \item $\mathbb{D}(t)$ = compute the diffusion coefficient in SDE model \item $\hat{\omega}$ = Brownian motion applied in reverse SDE operation \end{itemize} A summary of forward processes, reverse processes, and objective functions for the three groups of diffusion models is reported in Table \ref{stableDiffEquations}.
 Readers should note that the formulae defined in Table \ref{stableDiffEquations} are not representative of all models associated with each category.
 They aim to provide readers with a foundational understanding of each method.
 We refer readers to \cite{Croitoru2023,Yang2022, Dhariwal2021, Dickstein2015, Ho2020, Song2019, Song2021} for further elaboration.